ChappIO/createdirectusapp.com/content/01-getting-started/create-an-extension.md

 Now let's add some functionality to Directus in the form of an extension.

 {{% notice warning %}}
-TODO: Hier komt een link naar de in-depth section van de guide
+TODO: I still have to write a section actually developing the extension.
 {{% /notice %}}

 First we need to generate our extension files: